University Policy 12140

 a.
 Consult on and authorize Public Safety Camera System installations in the following situations:

-• When law enforcement or University officials are conducting an investigation, or
+- When the Department of Public Safety, law enforcement, or University officials are conducting an investigation, or

 b.
-Immediately after an emergency installation has been authorized, the Chief of Staff and Vice President for University Affairs and the ISTC must be informed, as needed.
+Immediately after an emergency installation has been authorized, the Chief Financial and Operating Officer and Vice President for Finance and Operations or designee must be informed, as needed.

 4.3 Content Ownership

 All Content is owned by the University and is the responsibility of the Associate Vice President for Public Safety.
-The Associate Vice President for Public Safety will consult with the ISTC on decisions related to content that are deemed of high importance to the University community.
+The Associate Vice President for Public Safety may consult with the Office of General Counsel on decisions of retention and release related to Content that is deemed of high importance to the University community.

 4.4 Placement and Limitations